ethersphere/ethereum-environments/README.md

 * https://github.com/caktux

 ## TODO
-* solve logging to file on both clients
 * support builds from other branches (needs more trix for go client)
 * nodes running multiple clients
 * add peer server nodes or components